 I also spend this time organizing my to-do list for the day.

 - Assessment, telemetry strip, education, care plan, IV and pain assessments

 - Vital signs

 - How often they’re ordered and their trends

-- Their ordered parameters for vitals (keep their systolic less than 160 and use PRN meds to keep it below that)
+- Their ordered parameters for vitals (for example, to keep their systolic less than 160 and use PRN meds to keep it below that)

 - Blood sugar checks

-- How often, if there is sliding scale or scheduled insulin, how they’re been running
+- How often, if there is sliding scale or scheduled insulin, how they’ve been running

 - Follow-up labs based off a drip, continuous infusions, and weaning parameters – below are some examples